-Developed by Nancy J. Lavelle, Ph.D., President and Founder of the Institute for the Redesign of Learning and Total Education Solutions, Inc., Taking Charge® focuses on each student’s unique gifts and strengths, and assists each individual in developing competency in self-identified goals.
+Developed by Nancy J. Lavelle, Ph.D., Chair of the Board and Founder of the Institute for the Redesign of Learning, Taking Charge® focuses on each student’s unique gifts and strengths, and assists each individual in developing competency in self-identified goals.

 - Curriculum Design

 As educators, therapists, administrators, parents/ guardians, and as learners, the Taking Charge® approach empowers learners to experience themselves as learners whole, able and complete just as they are and just as they are not, and capable of developing competence in self-identified areas of concern.

 By focusing on the small steps leading to learning competence, learners naturally shift their self-narratives from “I can’t do it” to “I’m learning how to learn!” becoming personally responsible for their own learning process.